erikzimmermann/discord-verification-bot/README.md

 # discord-verification-bot
-A Discord bot that verifies [SpigotMC](https://www.spigotmc.org/) resource purchases of Discord accounts by using the PayPal API to access transactions and an e-mail service to send verification keys to authorized users.
+A Discord bot that verifies [SpigotMC](https://www.spigotmc.org/) resource purchases of Discord accounts by using the PayPal API to access transactions and an e-mail service to receive SpigotMC conversation updates.

 # Requirements
 * python